University of Leicester

 Placement locations

-Trainees will be placed throughout Leicestershire and Northamptonshire for their placements.
-We do very rarely use placements within the wider Health Education East Midlands region only if we are not able to source appropriate placement experience within Leicestershire or Northamptonshire.
-Our funding arrangements mean we can only utilise placements that are located within the geographical areas served by Health Education East Midlands, i.e. Derbyshire, Leicestershire, Lincolnshire, Northamptonshire and Nottinghamshire.
-We cannot use clinical placements outside of this area.
+Our funding arrangements mean trainees will be placed throughout Leicestershire and Northamptonshire for their placements.
+We do very rarely use placements within the wider NHSE East Midlands region only if we are not able to source appropriate placement experience within Leicestershire or Northamptonshire.

-We do have placements that can be accessed by public transport but it is advantageous for trainees to have access to a car.
+We do have some placements that can be accessed by public transport, but these are limited.
+It is advantageous, although not a requirement, for trainees to have access to a car.
+If you do not drive your commute time is likely to be much longer and you should factor this into your considerations.

 Last updated: